 * It is appreciated that it can be difficult, in practical terms, to involve two members of other Schools’ Boards of Studies in the School approval process, and ASC reps in the College approval process.
 However, their involvement in such decisions is essential to acceptable QA practice.
-Firstly, having two members from other Schools on the committee provides strength in numbers and reduces the vulnerability of a single external member coming under duress to approve something they are perhaps uncomfortable about approving.
-(In the case of School approvals, their membership of the College Board of Studies and access to the Board thereby should also strengthen their hand if necessary.
+Firstly, having two external members on the relevant committee provides strength in numbers and reduces the vulnerability of a single external member coming under duress to approve something they are perhaps uncomfortable about approving.
+(In the case of School approvals, their membership of the College Board of Studies and access to the Board thereby should also strengthen their hand if necessary.)
 Secondly, having two external members is intended to ensure some flexibility in the process - with two external members, it would be easier to obtain the presence of at least one of the two.
-While it is preferable for all members to be present to engage with discussions at the Board, anyone not able to attend should submit comments on the proposals.
+While it is preferable for all members to be present to engage with discussions at the relevant Board/L&T meeting, anyone not able to attend should submit comments on the proposals.